Ace of Wands (TV series)

 Ace of Wands is a British fantasy children's television show broadcast on ITV between 1970 and 1972.
-It was created by Trevor Preston and Pamela Lonsdale and produced by Thames Television.
-It ran for two seasons of thirteen episodes, and a third season of twenty.
+Created by Trevor Preston and Pamela Lonsdale and produced by Thames Television, the series starred Michael MacKenzie as Tarot.
+It ran for two seasons of thirteen episodes and a third season of twenty.

 Premise

 The title, taken from the name of a tarot card, describes the principal character, called Tarot (played by Michael MacKenzie), who combined stage magic with real supernatural powers and fought various evildoers.
 Tarot owned a pet owl named Ozymandias played by Fred Owl.

 Plot

-In the first two series, Tarot is assisted by Sam Maxstead (Tony Selby), a reformed convict, and by the orphan Lillian "Lulli" Palmer (Judy Loe).
+In the first two series, Tarot is assisted by Sam Maxstead, a reformed convict, and by the orphan Lillian "Lulli" Palmer.
 Lulli shares a telepathic link with Tarot, which enables them to communicate over great distances.
-After having to leave the programme because of prior commitments, in the final series, this pair were replaced by brother and sister Chas (Roy Holder), a photographer, and Mikki (Petra Markham), a journalist, who had similar roles in the series.
+After having to leave the programme because of prior commitments, in the final series, this pair were replaced by brother and sister Chas, a photographer, and Mikki, a journalist, who had similar roles in the series.
 She also shared a telepathic link with Tarot.
-A character named Mr Sweet (Donald Layne-Smith) who runs an antiquarian bookshop often has the answer to Tarot's questions.
+A character named Mr Sweet who runs an antiquarian bookshop often has the answer to Tarot's questions.
 Sweet is based in a university for the last series.